nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 - Existing values will be updated to the input values.
 - When editing tags, the existing tags will be removed, while the non-existing tags will be added.

-💡 Content must have at least 1 line.
+💡 Note content must have at least 1 line.

 Example of usage: